Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Results

 Turning now to the specific angular momentum of the `thin-cooled' CND, the profiles in Fig.~\ref{fig: cnd profiles slices thincooled} indicate that, as in the `thick' CND case, jet launching considerably raises the specific angular momentum in the central regions.
 These changes, however, are confined to the central $\sim 10$~pc and there is no significant lowering of the specific angular momentum of the gas beyond this point, contrary to what is observed in the `thick' CND case.
 The gradient of the specific angular momentum profile in the inner regions of the `thin-cooled' CND, however, is steeper than that found in the `thick' CND.
 This, along with the lack of considerable perturbations to the CND gas beyond $\sim 10$~pc, explains why inflows of low specific angular momentum material are able to resume on shorter timescales in the `low' power `vertical' jet launched from this `thin-cooled' CND, as was observed in Sections~\ref{Sec:Quantitative exploration}~and~\ref{Sec: Close to the black hole}.

-One additional point to note regarding changes to the specific angular momentum structure of the gas is that the cone of high specific angular momentum associated with outflowing material launched by `vertical' jets has a significantly smaller opening-angle in the `thick' CND case, due to the differences in the disc geometry, as evidenced by the CND tracer contours (see the white contours in all slices).

-In all runs, the jet-driven outflows cause significant changes to the gas close to the interface between the CND and the CGM.
-Indeed, the velocity streamlines in Figs.~\ref{fig: cnd profiles slices thick}~and~\ref{fig: cnd profiles slices thincooled} indicate that the flow structure and gas kinematics are significantly perturbed by jet launching.
+In all runs, the jet-driven outflows cause considerable changes to the gas close to the interface between the CND and the CGM.
+Indeed, the velocity streamlines in Figs.~\ref{fig: cnd profiles slices thick}~and~\ref{fig: cnd profiles slices thincooled} indicate that the flow structure and gas kinematics are substantially perturbed by jet launching.
 In the `thick' CND case, the `vertical' jet clearly drives a high velocity, bipolar outflow, while leaving the the wider disc kinematics largely unchanged.
 The small-scale jet is clearly identifiable in the `horizontal' jet case, as it advances laterally into the disc.
 The propagation of this jet, however, is rapidly halted by the CND which leads to the formation of a quasi-bipolar outflow that emanates from the stagnation point of the flow.
 Turning now to the `thin-cooled' CND case, the streamlines shown in Fig.~\ref{fig: cnd profiles slices thincooled} indicate that the flow structure in the `vertical' and `horizontal' jet cases are fairly similar, with neither jet able to significantly perturb the CND kinematics.
-The lateral propagation of the `horizontal' jet is halted rapidly and the flow is diverted out of the mid-plane forming a bipolar outflow that, on these scales, is morphologically similar to the `vertical' jet, albeit with a larger opening angle.

 One final feature of interest regarding the `high' power `vertical' jet launched from the `thin-cooled' CND is the vertical streamlines that emanate from the surface of the CND.
 These indicate that the fast jet is able efficiently to draw material vertically, unbinding the upper strata of the disc.
 This is more pronounced in the `thin-cooled' CND case than the `thick' CND case primarily due to the wider jet opening angles that the `thin-cooled' CND is able to accommodate, which allow for more interaction between the outflow and the surface of the disc.